datho7561/qt-todo/README.md

     `test_myClass.cpp`, where MyClass is the class being tested.
 2. Follow the steps in the RUNNING TESTS section in order to run the added tests.

+---

+## VSCODE FILES

+I have included VSCode build tasks for the program in order to help anyone else who wants to build the application and happens to be using VSCode.
+The tasks that are intended for direct running are `build-app` and `build-test`.
+I put them both under the 'Build' section of tasks so that they can be run with the `Ctrl+Shift+B` shortcut